What Causes Snoring

 If you or your family is tired of living with your snoring, let Detroit sleep dentists Dr. Chad Witkow, Dr. Richard Klein, and their team of experts help.
 We have helped many people get relief from snoring so they–and everyone in their house–can sleep in peace.

-Please call (586) 573-0438 or use our online form to request an appointment at the Michigan Head & Neck Institute in Warren, MI.
+Please call (586) 573-0438 or use our online form to request an appointment at the Michigan Head & Neck Institute in Detroit, MI.